orsenthil/senthil.learntosolveit.com-deploy/posts/2009/01/01/just-wait-a-second.md

 .. category: Science
 .. description: Adding a leap second to synchronize atomic time with the Earth's rotation on New Year's Day 2009.

-1 second has been added to this year, according to the official time keepers at http://hpiers.obspm.fr/iers/bul/bulc/bulletinc.dat
+A {{% wikipedia article="Leap second" %}} has been added to this year, according to the official time keepers at the {{% wikipedia article="International Earth Rotation and Reference Systems Service" %}} (http://hpiers.obspm.fr/iers/bul/bulc/bulletinc.dat).

 So our clocks at Bangalore should have been: